cybertraining-dsc/sp21-599-359/project/index.md

 GPU hardware accelerators were used for the runtime configuration.

-Prerequisites for the code included packages from [Cloudmesh](http://cloudmesh.github.io/ ), for benchmarking performance, and [Kaggle](https://www.kaggle.com/ ), for API access to related data.
+Prerequisites for the code included packages from [Cloudmesh](http://cloudmesh.github.io/ ), for benchmarking performance, and from [Kaggle](https://www.kaggle.com/ ), for API access to related data.

 Keras libraries were used for implementing the molecular activity prediction model.